kasper280403/UkaApp-iOS/DeveloperReadme.md

 5. **Always write clear and consistent commit messages.**

 ### Commit Message Guidelines
-- Use **imperative mood**: “Add feature”, not “Added feature” or “Adding feature”.
+- Use **imperative mood**: “Add feature” or “Added feature” not “Adding feature”.
 - Keep the summary **under 50 characters**.
 - Start with a **capital letter**, and **omit the period** at the end.
 - Follow the format: